D1plo1d/h264_webcam_stream/README.md

     for 0...120 {
         let (h264_bytes, _) = stream.next(false)?;
-        // Write the timelapse h264 output to file f.write_all(&h264_bytes[..])?;
+        // Record the h264 video to a file f.write_all(&h264_bytes[..])?;
     }
 }